dan-lee-odinson/reading-list/README.md

 *Finished on 4/30/2026*

-## Atomic Habits: An Easy and Proven Way to Guild Good Habits & Break Bad Ones
+## Atomic Habits: An Easy and Proven Way to Build Good Habits & Break Bad Ones
 by James Clear

 ## Failure is Not an Option